molgenis/hadoop-pipeline/README.md

 2. From within the `hadoop-pipeline/hadoop-pipeline-application/` folder, use `mvn install` (Apache Maven) to create a jar file.

 The needed file can be found at: `target/HadoopPipelineApplicationWithDependencies.jar`

+Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests), please refer to its own [README](./hadoop-pipeline-application/README.md).

 ## Execution
 1. Upload the fastq files to HDFS using the halvade upload tool.